Skip to main content

 }

-Fields that would override inherited behavior are intentionally omitted from the skeleton: network_profile (emitting null would clear an inherited proxy profile), open_urls (would replace inherited OAuth2 origins), and allow_launch_services (would override inherited browser-opening permissions).
+Fields that would override inherited behavior are intentionally omitted from the skeleton: network_profile (emitting null would clear an inherited proxy profile), open_urls (would replace inherited OAuth2 origins), allow_launch_services (would override inherited browser-opening permissions), and allow_gpu (would override inherited GPU access).
 Add these explicitly only when you intend to change the inherited behavior.

 Validation